 Gluten free Buttermilk biscuits are one of my favorite indulgences.
-Flaky and buttery, they just melt in my mouth.
-They can be used for so many different things.
-From savory biscuits and gravy, and a breakfast sandwich to biscuits with butter and jam, or a strawberry shortcake.
+Flaky and buttery, they just melt in your mouth.
+They can be used for so many amazing recipes.
+From savory biscuits and gravy, to a breakfast sandwich, to biscuits with butter and jam, or even a strawberry shortcake.

-I've played around with biscuit recipes for a few years and finally settled on this one.
+I've played around with gluten free biscuit recipes for a few years and finally settled on this one.
 It produces a soft and flaky biscuit with a great buttery flavor.
-I love how golden and lightly crisp the tops get too.
+I love how golden and lightly crisp the tops get, too!

-It's easy to whip up a batch of these biscuits and there is nothing quite like a piping hot one fresh from the oven.
+It's easy to whip up a batch of these gluten free buttermilk biscuits, and there is nothing quite like a piping hot one fresh from the oven.
 One of the keys to making these so fluffy and flaky is to keep the butter cold.
 A trick to keeping the butter cold is to use cold buttermilk and eggs.

-The cold butter is what makes the biscuits achieve their flaky texture and some of there structure.
-If you use warm ingredients you could end up with dense biscuits.
+The cold butter is what makes the biscuits achieve their flaky texture and some of their structure.
+If you use warm ingredients, you could end up with dense biscuits.
 So make sure everything is nice and cold.

-These would be wonderful reheated for a low-key brunch or holiday meal.
-Everyone will think you slaved away in the kitchen and you'll have extra time to focus on other things.
+These gluten free buttermilk biscuits would be wonderful reheated for a low-key brunch or holiday meal.
+Everyone will think you slaved away in the kitchen, and you'll have extra time to focus on other things.

 Buttery and flaky.
 These buttermilk biscuits are easy to make and perfect for your next meal